laserkelvin/resume/index.md

 :   Data visualization using `matplotlib`, `plotly`, and `bokeh`.
 :   Baseline machine learning models with `scikit-learn`.
 :   Deep learning models with PyTorch and Tensorflow.
-:   Probabilstic model (e.g. Monte Carlo methods) development with `pymc3` and `Flux.jl`.
+:   Probabilstic model (e.g. Monte Carlo methods) development with `pymc3`, `pyro`, and `Flux.jl`.

-Writing
+Written communication
+:   Author of 21 peer-reviewed articles for expert audiences; 94 citations to date.
 :   Review Editor of open-access journal “Frontiers of Astronomy and Space Science”.
-:   Author of 22 peer-reviewed articles for expert audiences.
 :   Writer on [Medium](https://medium.com/@kin.long.kelvin.lee) and TowardsDataScience for general audiences.
 :   Proficient in document workflows with LaTeX, `pandoc`, and Markdown.